Applib-HarmonyOS/CircularDialogs/README.md

  Dialog Type

- Right now only three types of dialogs are supported CDConstants.SUCCES, CDConstants.WARNING and CDConstants.ERROR. see the top example for usage.
+ Right now only three types of dialogs are supported CDConstants.SUCCESS, CDConstants.WARNING and CDConstants.ERROR. see the top example for usage.

  ### Use your own icon